Tips to Prevent and Reduce Pallet Rack Damage

 Pallet racks are frequently subject to abuse, and even the toughest rack will need some cautious handling, processes, guarding equipment, and other help to remain in service.
 Racks can be overloaded, hit by heavy forklifts, misloaded, and otherwise impacted.
 These are some tips to help you avoid the frustration, expense, and danger of rack damage.

 - Train, follow up, and then train more: Training is always a key.
-Do your forklift drivers know the right procedures for backing away from racks (and toward the opposite row)?
-Do they observe speed limits and widen turns near racks?
+Do your forklift drivers know the right procedures for backing away from racks?
+Observe speed limits and widen turns near racks?
 This is an ongoing process, and management must buy in for it to be effective.
 Given the cost of a single rack collapse, the time and effort spent on drivers is critical.
-Treat them more as skilled workers than general warehouse hands and it will pay dividends in a number of ways.

 - Clean House.
 Clutter can contribute significantly to rack damage because it limits the maneuverability of forklifts in an already confined space.
 Pallets stacked in aisles, pallet jacks left in front of bays, and other obstructions endanger rack by reducing visibility and limiting drivers’ options.
 Will a driver swerve to miss an obstruction and then swipe a rack?
 I’ve seen it happen – and the results were disastrous.